apache/turbine-fulcrum-build/README.md

 6a Promote / Release

-- Release staged repository in nexus and proceed with next step.
+- Release staged repository in nexus

+- Rename (replace) the GIT tag <xyz>-candidate to <xyz>.
+Find more Information in [Turbine Release Manual](https://cwiki.apache.org/confluence/display/TURBINE/Publishing+a+Release).

+- Proceed with next step.

 6b Revert